-Back in the car, I am swathed in a cocoon of ambient music, my hands at ten and two as I watch the sun spill rose-purple into the Atlantic.
+Back in the car, I am swathed in a cocoon of music, my hands at ten and two as I watch the sun spill rose-purple into the Atlantic.
 The island’s fabled dragon trees become a blur of spiked silhouettes outside my window.
 The farther north I go, the emptier the road.
 Will I arrive before nightfall?
 I am only slightly concerned.
 The island is small and the map embossed in my mind is clear.
 I round a corner and find myself on a narrow, single-lane stretch of highway bordering a steep, canyon wall.
 My tires crunch haltingly up the gravel incline and a hairline streak of delight runs through me.

-The little house is aglow with warmth—lamps, woven rugs, handmade curtains; wisps of style in the mode of driftwood, stones and feathers.
+When I arrive, the little house is aglow with warmth—lamps, woven rugs, handmade curtains; wisps of style in the mode of driftwood, stones and feathers.
 It is a traditional Canarian home, Antje tells me.
 The thick stone walls and lava rock roof keep the interiors snug in the evenings and cool during the heat of the day.
-All in all, it is roomy, charming, comfortable and has cost me $16 a night.
+It is charming, comfortable and has cost me a whopping $16 a night.

-“Spa-ghetti,” Antje says in a sing-song voice.
+“Spa-ghet-ti,” Antje says in a sing-song voice, as I enter the kitchen house.
+Her long, red hair shimmers in the lamplight as she moves from stove to table.
 “There is nothing better after a long trip.”
-She is aglow in buttery lamplight as she moves from stove to table.
-Her long, red hair shimmers as she spoons pasta with red sauce onto my plate and nudges a bowl of lettuce towards me.
+She spoons pasta with red sauce onto my plate and nudges a bowl of lettuce towards me.
 “There is tea, also,” she adds, and pours boiled water into a pot.
 A subtle, reedy aroma fills the air.
-I ask what it is.

 She pours herself a tumbler of wine and we talk easily.
 She is from Germany.
 Her name is Dutch.
 “Ahnt-yeh”, she says when I ask how it should really be pronounced.
-But here in the village of Santo Domingo, people simply call her, “Angie”.
+But here in the village of Santo Domingo people simply call her, “Angie”.